-Route 66 Christmas Chute: Best Christmas Display in Oklahoma
+Route 66 Christmas Chute: Most Beautiful Christmas Display in Oklahoma

 Ready to be transported to what you might envision as Santa’s North Pole, full of dazzling decorations and places to get hot chocolate, candy, and truffles?
 Well, the Route 66 Christmas Chute in Oklahoma is that place.

 In fact, we think it’s one of the best holiday destinations in America.
 But maybe we’re a bit biased since we call Oklahoma home.
-So, if you live near Tulsa or are just passing through this season, you cannot miss visiting this holiday spectacular with over 35,000 lights.
+If you live near Tulsa or are just passing through this season, you cannot miss visiting this holiday spectacular with thousands of lights.

 Where Is the Route 66 Christmas Chute?